Establishing profitable online businesses in emerging markets has proved to be a challenge for many that have tried.

-There is another strategy however, which involves partnering with local entrepreneurs and business owners with a view of maximising the best of both worlds.
-Online classifieds business Frontier Digital Ventures (ASX: FDV) is successfully doing just that.
+There is another strategy however, which involves partnering with local entrepreneurs and business owners with a view of maximising the best of both worlds. online marketplace business Frontier Digital Ventures (ASX: FDV) is successfully doing just that.

 The company recently published another market update for the year to date, with the go-to strategy of growing top-line revenue in full swing according to the company’s founder and current CEO Shaun Di Gregorio.

-With a track record of building and supporting market leading online businesses, Frontier says it is an expert in the online classifieds space with a special focus on property and automotive verticals.
+With a track record of building and supporting market leading online businesses, Frontier says it is an expert in the online marketplace space with a special focus on property and automotive verticals.

-Its portfolio currently consists of interests in 15 leading companies, operating online classifieds businesses in its target regions.
+Its portfolio currently consists of interests in 15 leading companies, operating online marketplace businesses in its target regions.